ahmedkalash/Scandiweb-Tes-Assignment/README.md

 - Copy the .env.example file and rename it to .env and add your environment variable in it.
 - Create the database and run the `Database/Schema.sql` file to create the database.
 - Inside the public folder run this command to serve the project  `php -S localhost:8080`  you can change the port as you prefer.
+- Uncomment the `set_exception_handler` function in `public/index.php` file to display errors in development mode.

 ## Test result: